AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 standard specifies that "for an atomic object (including an atomic component), all reads and updates of the object as a whole are indivisible."

-Atomicity is important, for example, when dealing with shared hardware registers.
+Atomicity may be important, for example, when dealing with shared hardware registers.
+In fact, for certain architectures, the hardware may require that memory-mapped registers are handled atomically.
 In Ada, we can use the :ada:`Atomic` aspect to indicate that an object is atomic.
 This is how we can use the aspect to declare a shared hardware register:

 [Ada]